mwerezak/ClearCore-rust/README.md

 4. Use your desired tool (in Microchip Studio or using OpenOCD) to program the ClearCore.

 Debugging works pretty much the same as for a C/C++ project, except that Microchip Studio doesn't have syntax highlighting for Rust code.
 Alternatively you can use OpenOCD/gdb/gdbgui with the Atmel-ICE debugger which does have Rust syntax highlighting.

+## TODO
+* Continue to build out the `clearcore` crate.
+* Figure out how to get Microchip Studio to invoke `cargo build` and create `rustmain.a` when hitting the build button.